SFDO-Tooling/CumulusCI/docs/cumulusci_flow.md

     the parent branch is auto-merged into all child branches

-This allows us to support multiple developers working on a single large feature while keeping that feature isolated from main until we\'re ready to release it.
+This allows us to support multiple developers working on a single large feature while keeping that feature isolated from main until we're ready to release it.
 The parent branch is the branch representing the overall feature.
 Each developer can create child branches for individual components of the larger feature.
 Their child branch still gets CI